zhexuphd/home/index.md

 ## Areas of Specialization

-- **Crisis and Conflict Communication:** mediation of humanitarianism, politics of humanitarian journalism, moral passivity
+- **Crisis and Conflict Communication:** mediation of human vulnerability, politics of humanitarian journalism, public moral passivity, refugee and asylum seekers
-- **Computational and Immersive Journalism:** immersive computing in newsrooms, algorithmic accountability and transparency, journalistic data mining, technocolonialism in journalism, plausibility illusion in VR storytelling
+- **Computational and Immersive Journalism:** computing the news, technocolonialism in journalism, plausibility illusion in VR storytelling, algorithmic accountability and transparency, journalistic data mining

 ## News